CroXY3D/CroXY/README.md

   - Linear Rails are all MGN12H.
 Both rails are backed by a 1515 extrusion for more rigidity.
 The top rail can be backed by larger extrusions.
   - Fully Enclosed, with option for 20mm of insulation.
 Printer functions fully without panels for materials that do not require insulation.
   - Bed is 6mm Mic6 and is kinematically mounted with Maxwell kinematic joints preloaded by magnets.
 Thicker beds are possible.
-  - Hemera Direct Drive E3D extruder toolhead
+  - Hemera Direct Drive E3D extruder toolhead.
   - Magnetically coupled switch based probe picked up from a dock for super accurate bed probing.
 Repeatibility of 0.005mm.
   - Simple, easily accessible belt tensioning.
   - Dedicated area for nozzle purge and wipe.